Nexolight/kGameEngine/README.md

 * Licence: GPLv3
 * Copyright: Lucy von Känel <snow.dream.ch@gmail.com> - 2018

+### Disclaimer:

+I put effort into this project, this however is my first program written in kotlin.
+So you might find some imperfections there.

 ### Content:

 A Game Engine written in kotlin where the engine development was driven